Decidability of the theory of modules over Pr\"ufer domains with infinite residue fields: The main theorem

 \begin{exam} A similar case, but with Krull dimension $>1$, is that of \cite[Ex.
 6.7 p.
 119]{F-S}, see also \cite{BCM74}.
 This time $\Gamma$ is introduced as a lattice ordered subgroup of the direct product $\mathbb{Z}^{\mathbb{N}}$ ordered by putting, for every $r = (r_n)_{n \in \mathbb{N}}$, $r \geq 0$ if and only if either $r_0 > 0$ and $r_n \geq 0$ for all $n \geq 2$, or $r_0 = 0$ and $r_n \geq 0$ for all $n \geq 1$ (thus the first two components are ordered lexicographically, hence totally, while their pairs and the remaining components are ordered pointwise).
 To be precise, let $\Gamma$ be the subgroup generated by the direct sum $\mathbb{Z}^{(\mathbb{N} \backslash \{ 0 \})}$ and the element $s = (1, 0, 1, 0, \ldots)$ with the induced ordering.
 Then the elements of $\Gamma$ have the form $(r_0, r_1, r_2 + r_0, r_3, r_4 + r_0, \ldots, 0, r_0, 0, r_0, \ldots )$.
 It follows that $\Gamma$ is again effectively given as a lattice ordered group, whence the associated B\'ezout domain (with respect to an effectively given field $K$) is also effectively given.
-Actually $R$ is presented in \cite{BCM74} as an example of a non adequate B\'ezout domain where each non zero prime ideal is contained in a unique maximal ideal.
-Indeed every non zero prime ideal is also maximal, with exactly one exception, given by a chain of length 2 of non zero prime ideals $\mathfrak{p}_0 \subsetneq \mathfrak{p}_1$ with $\mathfrak{p}_1$ maximal.
+Actually $R$ is presented in \cite{BCM74} as an example of a B\'ezout domain which is not adequate but each non-zero prime ideal is contained in a unique maximal ideal.
+Indeed every non-zero prime ideal is also maximal, with exactly one exception, given by a chain of length 2 of non-zero prime ideals $\mathfrak{p}_0 \subsetneq \mathfrak{p}_1$ with $\mathfrak{p}_1$ maximal.
 Notice that these ideals $\mathfrak{p_0}$ and $\mathfrak{p}_1$ are explicitly described in terms of the associated prime filters in the positive part $\Gamma^+$ of $\Gamma$ (see \cite{BCM74}) via the correspondence between these two settings (as explained, for instance, in \cite[Prop.
 4.6 p.
 110]{F-S} and \cite[pp. 196-199]{Gi}).
 In fact, both these prime filters and the correspondence itself between ideals of $R$ and filters of $\Gamma^+$ can be in their turn effectively described with respect to the explicit representation of elements of $\Gamma$ and $R$.